grange85/ahfow-www/collections/_posts/2021/2021-03-03-video-dean-britta-homeward-bound-from-home.md

  - adam green
 ---

-I hope Dean & Britta don't mind me raiding their live streams for some gems - but it made me sad that this only existed online for such a short time and that some fans never got to see them doing this lovely cover of Simon & Garfunkel's Homeward bound to wrap up their early evening show back in Spetember.
+I hope Dean & Britta don't mind me raiding their live streams for some gems - but it made me sad that this only existed online for such a short time and that some fans never got to see them doing this lovely cover of Simon & Garfunkel's Homeward Bound to wrap up their early evening show back in Spetember.
 {: .lead}

 {% ahfowvideo "LafGLcsc0Ok" "Dean & Britta - Homeward Bound (September 2020)" %}